 Meaning

-In the quote “Writing a novel is one of those modern rites of passage, I think, that lead us from an innocent world of contentment, drunkenness, and good humor, to a state of chronic edginess and the perpetual scanning of bank statements.,” the emphasis is on happiness.
-It highlights the thought that happiness is found in simple moments while implying that happiness is shaped by mindset.
+“Writing a novel is one of those modern rites of passage, I think, that lead us from an innocent world of contentment, drunkenness, and good humor, to a state of chronic edginess and the perpetual scanning of bank statements.” presents a viewpoint centered on happiness.
+It implies that happiness is found in simple moments and encourages us to remember that gratitude invites more joy.

 Theme